Abortion rate highest for five years

 However, the target was missed in Dumfries and Galloway, NHS Highland, NHS Orkney, NHS Shetland and NHS Western Isles.

-In October last year Scots law was brought into line with that in England and Wales to allow women to take the medication misoprostol to end pregnancies at home.
-The figures showed 58 women in Scotland did so.
+In October last year women in Scotland became the first in the UK to be allowed to take the abortion pill at home.
+These figures showed 58 women in Scotland did so.

 Challenging legislation